 “Customer service is a top priority for us, and we are always looking for ways to meet our card members’ needs.
 Roadside assistance is one of the many ways we are able to do this,” says American Express spokeswoman Jane DiLeo.

-‘Peace of mind'
+‘Peace of mind’ benefit

 In these cases, the benefit primarily comes from having someone to call for assistance, which can be helpful if you’re far from home or need help in the middle of the night.
 You may also pay a lower price for services.

-|According to the auto insurance company Direct General, these are the average costs of various common roadside services:
+According to CreditCards.com research, these are the average costs of various common roadside services:

 Comparison to AAA

-You’ll receive more roadside assistance services from your local AAA club if you have AAA Plus membership, which costs about $100 a year, or AAA Premier membership, which costs around $125.
+You’ll receive more roadside assistance services from your local AAA club if you have AAA Plus membership, which costs about $100 a year, or AAA Premier membership, which costs around $130.

 One big benefit of AAA is that you can use most of the services repeatedly during the year and pay only a single annual membership fee.